 Effective September 19, 2013, the Predecessor entered into a shared services agreement with Diamondback E&P LLC, a wholly-owned subsidiary of Diamondback.
 This agreement was terminated in connection with the IPO.
 Under this agreement, Diamondback E&P LLC provided consulting and administrative services to the Predecessor.
 The Predecessor incurred a monthly charge for the services of \$26,000.
-For the year ended December 31, 2014 and for the period from inception to December 31, 2013, the Partnership incurred costs under this agreement of \$0.2 million and \$0.1 million, respectively.
+For the year ended December 31, 2014, the Partnership incurred costs under this agreement of \$0.2 million.